DR. JERRY REDDING II, DVM, CVA, CVFT, CVCH

-Julie Loxley has been working with Hickory Veterinary Hospital since April of 2015 as a Receptionist, bringing 8 years veterinary experience with her.
-Julie is passionate about animal rescue, having volunteered for the Currituck SPCA and the SAD-SAC Foundation, a rescue group specializing in Bully breeds.
+Julie Loxley has been working with Hickory Veterinary Hospital as a Receptionist since April of 2015, bringing 8 years veterinary experience with her.
+In September 2017, she agreed to step up to the role of Reception Supervisor.
+Julie gained a passion for animal rescue while volunteering for various organizations.
 Her favorite animals are dogs!
-At home, Julie’s family has Anakin, their “fat boy” DSH cat; Padawan, their “problem child” DSH cat; and Riggs, their rescued canine mix, who is still a puppy at age 2.
-She is also the mom of two great teenagers!
-When not at work, Julie loves arts and crafts, reading, and outdoor activities.
-Julie loves connecting with people through a mutual interest in the wellbeing of animals, and her friendliness and caring heart endear her to clients and her team.
+Julie’s pets include Anakin, a “fat boy” DSH cat; Padawan, a “problem child” DSH cat; and Riggs, a rescued canine mix, who is still a puppy despite his actual age.
+She is a proud mom and enjoys motorcycle rides with her husband of over 20 years.
+When not at work, Julie’s hobbies include doing crafts, writing, reading, and being outdoors.
+She loves connecting with people through a mutual interest in the wellbeing of animals, and her friendliness and caring heart endear her to clients and her team.

 Gayle Petrick – Receptionist